ysm-dev/use-reducer/README.md

 This looks great, but there are a few drawbacks.

-- It use `switch-case` statement.
+- It uses `switch-case` statement.
 I think this is a bit verbose.
 This can be replaced by a simple object literal.
 (Related post: [Rewriting Javascript : Replacing the Switch Statement](https://medium.com/chrisburgin/rewriting-javascript-replacing-the-switch-statement-cfff707cf045))

 - There are many duplicated and unnecessary boilerplates.
 For example, you should always pass an object with the action `type` string to the `dispatch` function.
 And you also need to write `{... state, ...}` every time to merge with the previous state in the `reducer` function.

-This new useReducer solves these problems through simplify the `reducer` and `dispatch`.
+This new useReducer solves these problems through simplifying the `reducer` and `dispatch`.

 ## Requirement